Azure/cortana-intelligence-energy-demand-forecasting/Technical Deployment Guide/README.md

   - Subscription: choose the one that you are using right now.
   - Resource group: choose the one that you have created.
   - Location: *South Central US*.
-  - Storage account: select *Create new* and usually the storage name is automatically generated from your workspace name (i.e. *energysolution[UI][N]storage*).
+  - Storage account: select *Create new* and usually the storage name is automatically generated from your workspace name (i.e. *energytemplate[UI][N]*).
 You can choose your own storage name as well.
   - Web service plan: choose *Create new* and then enter a name that you choose.
 Click *Web service plan pricing tier* to select the plan that you want.
   - Click *Create*.